agrc/Unclaimed-Property/readme.md

 ### Geocode Results

-Download the csv output from cloud storage and place them in `data/geocoded-results`.
-Rename them to be compatible with a file geodatabase. `gsutil` can be run from the root of the project to download all the files.
+Download the csv output from cloud storage and place them in `data/geocoded-results`. `gsutil` can be run from the root of the project to download all the files.

 ```sh
 gsutil -m cp "gs://ut-dts-agrc-geocoding-dev-result/*.csv" data/geocoded-results